sirlawglobal/Lendsqr_Wallet/DOCUMENTATION.md

 - **Robust Security**: Hashed passwords (bcrypt), JWT-based authentication, and request throttling.
 - **External Integration**: Parallel verification against the Lendsqr Adjutor Karma API for both phone and email.
 - **Reliable Messaging**: Implementation of an **Outbox Pattern** to ensure that wallet-related events (like notifications or external syncs) are processed even if the primary transaction succeeded but the subsequent action failed.
-- **Performance Optimization**: In-memory caching for blacklisted identities to reduce redundant API calls.
+- **Performance Optimization**: Local database blacklist lookup to avoid redundant external API calls.

 ## 2. Tech Stack & Rationale